gurpreetsingh-cloud/azure-zero-trust-compliance-framework/docs/design-decisions.md

 a single policy.
 I split them deliberately:

 - They answer different questions.
-One is about *where* you're connecting from, the other is about *device health* regardless of location.
+One is about *where* you're connecting from the other is about *device health* regardless of location.
 - Keeping them separate means either can be adjusted or disabled independently without affecting the other.
 If trusted site IP ranges change, that's a one-policy edit, not a re-read of a much bigger